oar-team/batsim/CONTRIBUTING.md

 If you want to request a new feature, you may also write an issue or contact us by email.

-If you want to share any improvement on the Batsim code, you can use the following mechanisms so we can include your modifications:
+If you want to share any improvement on the Batsim code, please make sure you follow [coding conventions](#coding-conventions) then you can use the following mechanisms so we can include your modifications:
 - external user: [github pull request](https://github.com/oar-team/batsim/pulls)
 - internal user: [inria's gitlab merge request](https://gitlab.inria.fr/batsim/batsim/merge_requests)